 #11 Be on time to work

 I hate when people are late.
 It’s as if they think their time is more important than yours.
-Then, you sit waiting burning time you don’t have.
+All the while, you sit waiting burning time you don’t have.

 So always plan ahead and try to arrive 30 minutes early.
 You never know if you’ll hit traffic or if something else suddenly pops up.

-This also applies to coming in on time to your office.
+Being punctual also applies to coming into the office on time.
 Say a late-night project request comes in, and it needs to get done by 10 AM the next day.
-And you’re the expert.
-But, you stroll on in at 9:00 AM versus 8:00 AM.
-You’ll then have a bunch of frustrated pissed-off people waiting on you.
+But, you, the called-on expert, stroll on in at 9:00 AM versus 8:00 AM.
+You’ll have a bunch of frustrated pissed-off people waiting on you.